 - 1. Maintain the EDCTC website and Facebook Ongoing - 2.
-Prepare news releases As needed - 3.
-Develop materials for civic organization outreach and other speaking opportunities Ongoing - 4.
-Promote iWalk-to-School Day, May is Bike Month, and Bike-to-Work Day As needed - 5.
-Conduct outreach efforts to the traditionally under-represented and under-served populations such as the elderly, disabled, low-income, and minority community groups As needed
+Prepare news releases As needed - Develop materials for civic organization outreach and other speaking opportunities Ongoing - 4.
+Promote iWalk-to-School Day, May is Bike Month, and Bike-to-Work Day As needed - Conduct outreach efforts to the traditionally under-represented and underserved populations such as the elderly, disabled, low-income, and minority community groups - As needed

-- 1. Maintenance of computerized mailing list database Ongoing - 2.
+- 1. Maintenance of update of electronic communications contacts database Ongoing - 2.
 News releases As needed - 3.
 EDCTC website Ongoing - 4.
-Facebook notices and updates Ongoing - 5.
+Social media notices and updates Ongoing - 5.
 Presentations to jurisdictions, neighborhood associations, special interest advocacy groups, and others As needed - 6.
 Promotional materials specific to special active and alternative transportation events As needed - 7.
 Document outreach efforts and meetings with traditionally under-represented and under-served populations and their community leaders As needed